 In addition to the 10% or 100% double-blind scoring, STLs, at random points throughout the scoring shift, engaged in read-behind scoring for each of the scorers at his or her table.
 This process involved STLs viewing responses recently scored by a particular scorer and, without knowing the scorer's score, assigning his or her own score to that same response.
 The STL would then compare scores and advise or counsel the scorer as necessary.

-Table 3-21 outlines the rules for instances when the two read-behind or two double-blind scores were not identical (i.e., adjacent or discrepant).
+Table 3-23 illustrates how the rules were applied for instances when the two read-behind or two double-blind scores were not an exact match.

-Table 3-21.
-2017 Legacy MCAS: Read-Behind and Double-Blind Resolution Charts
+Table 3-23.
+2018 Legacy MCAS: Read-Behind and Double-Blind Resolution Charts